What is a Will

 A codicil is a document that adds, changes, or removes provisions from an existing will.
 The term “testamentary” refers to the portion of a will that deals with property distribution and names executors after death.
 Anyone can write this, but should always include at least two witnesses who are not beneficiaries under the will.

-See also What Is The Difference Between A Will And A Living Will?
+See also What Is A Will And Why Do You Need One?

 The person named as executor has “the power” (also called “legal authority”) to settle all legal problems from disputes over wills or other matters relating to estates.
 It’s important for people with any sort of inheritance coming their way–especially if there are children involved–to know about this before they do something like giving away significant possessions without understanding the consequences.